jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 After fighters embraced all disciplines, they entered a brave new world.

-A world of remarkable progress and democratization.
-With an open mind, video cameras, and the internet, fighters created a wealth of training videos and distributed the content for everybody to learn from.
-Thus, like a forest of pollinators, fighters improved themselves by leaps and bounds every day.
+A world of remarkable progress, collaboration, and democratization.
+With an open mind, video cameras, and the internet, fighters created a wealth of training videos and distributed them worldwide.
+Using this easy education fighters ventured out into the blossuming martial arts ecosystem to improve themselves by leaps and bounds every day.
 Kickboxers became wrestlers, Jiu-jitsu black belts learned high-kicks.
 Each martial art became a sub-discipline that brought its techniques to an open marketplace of ideas.

+The martial-arts community was put on notice, echo chambers are for losers.

-With evolution as their teacher, these new martial artists listened to their bodies to guide them to the best mixture of techniques, trainers, and discplines.
-All the while, the speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of martial arts techniques.
-The top trainers were the ones who put their students needs above their own by helping fighters adapt better techniques faster.
+With evolution as their teacher, these new martial artists found the best mixture of techniques, trainers, and disciplines.
+The speed of victories, and the less pain suffered in winning them, was the best judge, teacher, and pundit of martial arts techniques.
+The top trainers helped fighters adapt better techniques faster.

 When fighters finally embraced evolution, they created a new way for humans to think of self-defense called mixed-martial arts.

-In mixed-martial arts, everyone, from fighters to trainers, pundits to fans, veterans to newbies, is accountable to the open standards of evolution.
-Thus, fighters don't limit themselves within the confines of a single philosophy.
+In mixed-martial arts, everyone, from fighters to trainers, pundits to fans, veterans to newbies, is accountable to the standards of evolution.
+Thus, fighters don't limit themselves within the confines of a single discipline.
 Every martial art has something to offer, so everyone should be a bumble bee going fom flower to flower learning from each discipline.
 The best technique is the one that brings results.
 Evolution is so admired by mixed-martial artists that everyone is supposed to give their opinions, offer their perspective, and exchange ideas, because "iron sharpens iron".

 Mixing the human body's adaptability with a free mind willing to learn any technique, created a new, self-correcting, and sustainable martial art.
-Today, a skilled mixed-martial artist is an overwhelming favorite agaisnt a champion of any single fighting discipline.
+Today, a skilled mixed-martial artist is an overwhelming favorite againt a champion of any single fighting discipline.
 Just as important, since mixed-martial arts includes all techniques, any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques to find their niche and learn to win a fight.

 And finding a niche is what evolution is all about.
 By empowering anyone and everyone, mixed-martial arts is the ultimate fighting philosophy.